jacksonludwig/connect4-client/README.md

 # Connect 4 Online

-This client is built with `NextJS` and communicates through websockets.
+This client is built with `NextJS` and `ChakraUI`.
+To communicate with the backend server, websocket connections are used.